Simple post today. We are looking ahead and planning our next conference to be in Portland April, 2015. Let us know in the comments!

 The location was the first hurdle that I had to overcome and it was a big one.
 Knowing that I was going to have so many people come and a whole bunch of tiny houses meant that I needed a place that could handle 60,000 lbs of tiny houses rolling in and a couple of hundred cars.
 Looking around, the going rate for a venue that fit these needs in my area the cost was running about $10,000+ a day!
 That wasn’t an option because ticket prices would be too high.
 So I looked around at farms, parks, hotels, etc etc. and finally I found a venue that could keep the ticket price low-er, but was still very expensive.
 I decided then and there that if this conference was ever going to happen, I’d have to make this work.

 I had made the goal to have some of the best speakers I could find and also afford, while tiny housers are very reasonable in what it costs to have them speak, I had 13 speakers, so it added up very quickly.
 The logistics for all of this was staggering.
-I need a place for them to stay, we had to feed them, cover travel costs in some cases, power points, how to get the from the air port to the conference,. materials, etc.
+I need a place for them to stay, we had to feed them, cover travel costs, power points, how to get the from the air port to the conference,. materials, etc.

 It seems when you say you’re putting on an event, everyone just sees dollar signs; its crazy how expensive it to have an event.
+If you’ve never put on a conference for more than 300 people, you’d be floored at the costs involved.
 The biggest hurdle for me personally was that to put on an event like this was that I had to front a lot of my personal money to reserve things and secure contracts.
 Because this event was so big, because we charged for tickets, I knew I had to make this event the best I could.
 As I mentioned I had to work over a year on this event to make it happen and that meant that I reserved the venue a year and a half ahead of time, which meant I had to pay for the venue before the website was even live.
 The videographer, the photographer, the tent reservations, the chairs, projectors, screens, food truck deposits, microphones, laptops, speakers, etc etc etc. all of these things had to be bought, secured or contracted about 6 months or more before we even sold our first ticket so that when I could confidently say, “this is going to be an awesome event!”

 Looking back at how the event went and trying to think if I could have done it for less and thus charged less for tickets, the answer is honestly “I don’t think so”.
 Every step of the process I tried to balance having a great event with the costs involved.
 This was very true because when I planned all of this and spent all of the money for the event, it wasn’t money from ticket sales, because tickets hadn’t sold yet, almost 100% of the money that initially was spent was from my own pocket on the hope that they’d come back to me once the event took off.
 While that money did come back to me much later, spending those dollars was very real to me.
 After all of that spending, I then determined the ticket price because I knew what it would cost to put on the event.